avin/fake-api-middleware/README.md

 ### Vite

-Use built-in plugin for vite in `vite.config.js`
+Use the built-in plugin for vite in the `vite.config.js` file:

 ```ts
 import { defineConfig } from 'vite';